Ringo (album): Recording

 British music magazine Melody Maker reported on 17 March that the session was a Beatles reunion.
 "Rumours flashed through Los Angeles this week that three of the Beatles have teamed up for recording purposes.
 John Lennon, George Harrison and Ringo Starr are all in Los Angeles with Klaus Voormann, the bassist rumoured to replace Paul McCartney after his departure from the group."
 Also recorded during this month was Randy Newman's "Have You Seen My Baby?"; it features overdubbed guitar by Bolan which was added at A&M Studios.
 This group of sessions lasted until 27 March.
 The next day, Starr and Perry flew to England.
 More work on the tracks was done at Burbank Studios, The Sound Lab, and Producers' Workshop.
-On 16 April, Starr went to Apple Studio in London to record "Six O'Clock" with Paul McCartney, and his wife Linda, as McCartney could not enter the US due to drug arrests.
+On 16 April, Starr went to Apple Studio in London to record "Six O'Clock" with Paul McCartney and his wife Linda, as drug arrests kept McCartney from entering the US.
 McCartney played synthesizer and piano and sang backing vocals on the track.

 After finishing "Six O'Clock", Starr asked his chauffeur to buy some tap dancing shoes which Starr would use on "Step Lightly".
 He then recorded "You're Sixteen" and "Step Lightly" with Nilsson; McCartney also appears imitating a kazoo on "You're Sixteen".
 This second block of recording sessions lasted until 30 April, and overdubs were added at Sunset Sound Recorders throughout July.
 The album was mixed at Sunset Sound on 24 July.

 Release

+According to a report in Billboard magazine in late September 1973, Ringo's release was delayed while work was being completed on the album artwork.
+Apple/Capitol Records released Ringo on 2 November in the US, and on 9 November by Apple/EMI in the UK.